Raghad-abdullah-444/OS-Assignment3-Raghad-Abdullah/ASSIGNMENT_DOCUMENTATION.md

 ### Question 1: Race Conditions
 **Q**: Identify and explain TWO race conditions in the original code.
 For each:
 - What shared resource is affected?
-ContextSwitchCount resource
-- Why is concurrent access a problem? because it make wrong data by causing race condition
+- Why is concurrent access a problem?
-- What incorrect behavior could occur? may store in ContextSwitchCount different data
+- What incorrect behavior could occur?

 **Your Answer**:

-[Your answer here - 4-6 sentences with code examples]
+ContextSwitchCount resource will affected ,the concurrent access will be a problem because it make wrong data by causing race condition and that may store in ContextSwitchCount different data

 ---